Sechseck15/OnlyBayesian2ElectricBogaloo/README.md

-# Bayesian GLM’s for regression on spatially auto-correlated data : GitHub repository.
+# Bayesian GLM’s for regression on spatially auto-correlated data